 (a) Private School Choice.
 Following are components of the Private School Choice variable:

-• Education savings accounts (ESAs).
-This variable contains three binary measures of whether a state offers an ESA or ESA-style policy.
-These include state-funded ESAs and tax-credit-funded ESAs and ESA-style policies.
+- Education savings accounts (ESAs).
+This variable contains three binary measures of whether a state offers an ESA or ESA-style policy, plus a fourth for the percentage of eligible K–12 students.
+The binary measures include state-funded ESAs and tax-credit-funded ESAs, as well as ESA-style policies.
 For each measure, the code is “1” if the state’s education choice policy allows families to use the program funds for a variety of education expenses; allows families to save unused funds from year to year; and does not require families to spend program funds on any particular category of expense (such as private school tuition).
-Policies are coded as “0” for each measure that does not meet the aforementioned criteria.
+Policies are coded “0” for each measure that does not meet the aforementioned criteria.
 ESAs are the future of education liberty, and they are a key measure of whether states are giving parents the freedom to customize their children’s education, not just to choose their school.

 (c) Charter Schools.
 Following are the indicators that comprise the Charter Schools variable:

-• Educational Freedom Institute (EFI) charter ecosystem ranking.
-This variable measures the quality of the charter school ecosystem in each state from the Educational Freedom Institute’s 2022 Charter School Ecosystem Rankings.
+- Educational Freedom Institute (EFI) charter ecosystem ranking.
+This variable measures the quality of the charter school ecosystem in each state from the Educational Freedom Institute’s 2024 Charter School Ecosystem Rankings.
 This report is a continuous variable of the raw score calculated by the EFI authors that considers access to charter schools, growth in charter schools, and growth in achievement outcomes, among other factors.
-A higher raw score translates to a lower-quality charter ecosystem.
-The scores range from 48 to 206.
-We then multiplied all scores by ‐1 so that the higher scores reflect higher-quality charter ecosystems.
-We coded states that do not have a charter environment as 207.
-Scores are from Table 10 on page 33 of the EFI report.
+A higher raw score translates to a higher-quality charter ecosystem.
+The scores range from 25.5 to 130.
+Scores come from Table 1 on page 6 of the EFI report.

 (d) Homeschooling.
 Following are the indicators that comprise the Homeschooling variable: